LawrenceLiao/weather-app/README.md

 ## Assumptions and Tradeoff
 * Assume user token is unique for each user and not updatable
 * Assume that request with invalid input(city, country) still counts for access
-* For simplicity, do not store info unused in this app about users in DB
+* For simplicity, do not store info unused in this app about users into DB
 * Assume default time zone for server is *UTC*
 * Assume we ignore rate limit on *OpenWeatherMap* side